sehsanali/sehsanali.github.io/content/Study/The aggregation of propositional attitudes-towards a general theory.md

 ---
-title: "The aggregation of propositional attitudes:\r towards a general theory"
+title: "The aggregation of propositional attitudes: towards a general theory"
 tags:
-  - oo
+  - ooo
-draft: "false"
+draft:
 aliases:
   - aggregation
   - judgement
   - attitude
+  - propositional
+  - linear opinion pooling
+date: '2023-09-14'
 ---
 ---
 Franz Dietrich, Christian List

-### Abstract
-How can the propositional attitudes of several individuals be aggregated into overall collective propositional attitudes?
-Although there are large bodies of work on the aggregation of various special kinds of propositional attitudes, such as preferences, judgments, probabilities and utilities, the aggregation of propositional attitudes is seldom studied in full generality.
-In this paper, we seek to contribute to Ölling this gap in the literature.
-We sketch the ingredients of a general theory of propositional attitude aggregation and prove two new theorems.
-Our Örst theorem simultaneously characterizes some prominent aggregation rules in the cases of probability, judgment and preference aggregation, including linear opinion pooling and Arrovian dictatorships.
-Our second theorem abstracts even further from the speciÖc kinds of attitudes in question and describes the properties of a large class of aggregation rules applicable to a variety of belief-like attitudes.
-Our approach integrates some previously disconnected areas of investigation.

 ### Notes

-More bleuhs and mehs
+- Problem of propositional attitude aggregation in generality e.g. preference, [[Aggregating sets of judgements-An impossibility result|judgement]], or probabilistic.
+- Kinds of propositional attitudes characterized by two dimensions:
+	1. **Role** within agent's rational performance e.g. belief-like or desire-like as in Humean picture of rational agency
+	2. Formal **structure**: e.g. binary or degrees

+>[!info] Theorem
+> An aggregation rule satisfies universal domain, collective rationality, independence and implication preservation if and only if it is linear.

+When aggregating subjective probabilities linear aggregation rules are just weighted average of individual probabilities where the weights sum to 1.
+While, linear judgment and preference aggregation rules are [[Arrow’s theorem in judgment aggregation|dictatorial]] where the weights are binary, moreover, the weight is 1 for just one individual and 0 for the remaining.

 > [!cite] Reference